How to Become a Transcriptionist

 Table of Contents

 So you want to learn how to become a transcriptionist and make money from home?
 Excellent!
-Transcribing is a lucrative side income idea, but if you take the transcription job seriously and establish yourself in the transcription field, you could very well leave your day job and work full-time with the potential for lucrative earning.
+Transcribing is a lucrative side income idea, but if you take the transcription job seriously and establish yourself in the transcription field, you could leave your day job and work full-time with the potential for great earnings.

-Fortunately, general transcription doesn’t require much investment, apart from a good computer, internet connection, excellent headset, and perhaps a foot pedal.
+Fortunately, general transcription doesn’t require much investment besides a good computer, internet connection, excellent headset, and perhaps a foot pedal.
 But if you would like to venture into specialized niches of transcription, such as legal and medical transcription, you may need to invest in training and certificates to become qualified.

-Whichever niche you choose, if you are dead serious about earning from transcription jobs, then it pays to know as much as you can about what the job entails, how to get started and what you can do to bring yourself farther in this industry.
+Whichever niche you choose, if you are dead serious about earning from transcription jobs, then it pays to know as much as you can about what the job entails, how to get started, and what you can do to excel in this industry.

 What is a Transcription Job?

-But the transcriptionist meaning extends far beyond converting audio into text.
+But the meaning of transcriptionist extends far beyond converting audio into text.
 As a transcriptionist, you also need to make sure that the text is free from grammatical errors.
 You are also expected to research the appropriate words or phrases to ensure the quality of the transcript.

 Why Are Transcription Services Important?

-Transcripts are essential in several industries and professions, including business, legal and medical fields.
-While it can be cumbersome to listen to an audio file to seek the information you need, a transcript, or its written counterpart, allows for an easier search just by typing in a keyword.
+Transcripts are essential in several industries and professions, including general business,as well as legal and medical fields.
+While it can be cumbersome to listen to an audio file to find the information you need, a transcript (the audio file’swritten counterpart) allows for an easier search just by typing in a keyword.

-Additionally, it’s more convenient to read (than listen to) a transcript of a meeting, podcast, or video, wherein the speaker is inaudible.
-It is easier to make sense of a thought or statement from the written form than from an audio file that’s hard to decipher or understand.
+Additionally, it’s more convenient to read (than listen to) a transcript of a meeting, podcast, or video in which the speaker is inaudible.
+It is easier to make sense of a thought or statement in written form than from an audio file that’s hard to decipher or understand.

 How Much Do Transcriptionists Earn?